xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ## References

-Thanks Ken Johnson, his post of [Thread Local Storage, part 2: Explicit TLS] shed lights when I am wondering why this issue happens when TLS expansion is checked inside each API.
+Thanks Ken Johnson, his post of [Thread Local Storage, part 2: Explicit TLS] shed light when I am wondering why this issue happens when TLS expansion is checked inside each API.

 I submit an bug for VLD for [this issue].